ejson03/EHR-On-Bigchain/chatbot/data/nlu.md

 - do you have something else
 - no this does not work for me

-##  intent:thankyou
-- Thanks
-- Thank you
-- Thank you so much
-- Thanks bot
-- Thanks for that
-- cheers
-- cheers bro
-- ok thanks!
-- perfect thank you
-- thanks a bunch for everything
-- thanks for the help
-- thanks a lot
-- amazing, thanks
-- cool, thanks
-- cool thank you

 ##  intent:ask_howdoing
 - Ahoy matey how are you?
 - are you alright